 Mice and Rats in Research

 To the best of our knowledge, every field of research includes the use of mice and rats in experimentation.
-Cancer research, genetics, immunology, virology, the behavioral sciences, aging, HIV/AIDS, Alzheimer’s, alcoholism, diabetes, obesity, radiation effects, drug addiction, new drug testing and more are studied in mice and rats in the questionable hope that what applies to rodents will apply to humans.
-Perhaps Johns Hopkins toxicologist Dr. Thomas Hartung stated it most succinctly when he said, “We are not 70 kg rats.”
-Nature did not intend for these animals to be standins for people, and it is not safe to assume that what occurs in rodents will predict what happens in people.
+There are mice and rats used in research for cancer, genetics, immunology, virology, the behavioral sciences, aging, HIV/AIDS, Alzheimer’s, alcoholism, diabetes, obesity, radiation effects, drug addiction, new drug testing and more.
+These areas use mice and rats in the questionable hope that what applies to rodents will apply to humans.
+Perhaps Johns Hopkins toxicologist Dr. Thomas Hartung stated it most succinctly when he said of mice and rats used in research, “We are not 70 kg rats.”
+Nature did not intend for these animals to be stand-ins for people, and it is not safe to assume that what occurs in rodents will predict what happens in people.

-Over the past decade, the number of genetically modified animals has soared globally, with mice and rats being relied upon heavily for experiments in which genes are added to the animals or “knocked out” in efforts to study gene function.
+Over the past decade, the number of genetically modified animals has soared globally, with mice and rats used in research for experiments in which genes are added to the animals or “knocked out” in efforts to study gene function.
 The National Institutes of Health is supporting an initiative called the “Knock Out Mouse Project,” an endeavor to create 8,500 different mouse strains, each with a different mouse gene knocked out.
 The “Knock Out Rat Consortium” has a similar goal, to knock out genes in rats to create models that can be used for functional genomics studies and for drug discovery.
-Projects such as these have tremendously increased the number of mice and rats used in experimentation and, unfortunately, will continue to do so.
+Projects such as these have tremendously increased the number of mice and rats used in research and, unfortunately, will continue to do so.

 In an effort to get more clarity on the use of these and other animals in scientific experimentation, a study published in February 2015 in the Journal of Medical Ethics used data from Animal Welfare Assurance documents to get a sense of animal use by the 25 largest public and private recipients of National Institutes of Health funds—including information on animals not covered under the Animal Welfare Act.
 These Assurances are filed, at least once every four years, by institutions that obtain Public Health Service funding.
 The documents, acquired by Freedom of Information Act requests, include information on the inventory of animal species used at the research facilities—including mice and rats.